himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 ### Common Issues and Solutions

-The following are some common issues you might face and their resolutions.
+The following are some common issues you might face and their resolutions:

 - **PDF Doesn't Open**:
   - Ensure the PDF file is not corrupted or damaged.